-§ 165-85.810.
-Pre-construction meeting.
+§ 165-85.
+10. Pre-construction meeting.

-- A. Prior to the Town Code Enforcement Officer (CEO) scheduling a pre-construction meeting anythe final subdivision plat is to be recorded in the Office of the Ontario County Clerk; and all signatures shall be affixed to Final Site Plan drawings; and copies of said signed Final Site Plan drawings distributed to all Town Departments and the Town Engineer's Office; and an approved letter of credit filed with the Town Clerk's Office; and the approved Decommissioning Plan filed with the Town Clerk's Office and with the Ontario County Clerk's Office; and the approved forms of surety have been received and filed with the Town Clerk's Office. - B. Prior to the start of site construction of an approved large-scale large-scale ground-mounted solar PV system, a pre-construction meeting shall be scheduled by the Town Code Enforcement Officer and conducted by Town Staff and the Town Engineer.
+- A. Prior to the Town Code Enforcement Officer (CEO) scheduling a pre-construction meeting, the final subdivision plat is to be recorded in the Office of the Ontario County Clerk and all signatures shall be affixed to Final Site Plan drawings.
+Copies of said signed Final Site Plan drawings shall be distributed to all Town Departments and the Town Engineer's Office, and an approved letter of credit filed with the Town Clerk's Office, and the approved Decommissioning Plan is to be filed with the Town Clerk's Office and with the Ontario County Clerk's Office. - B. Prior to the start of site construction of an approved large-scale ground-mounted solar PV system, a pre-construction meeting shall be scheduled by the Town Code Enforcement Officer and conducted by Town Staff and the Town Engineer.
 In addition to Town Staff, the landowner, the applicant, the applicant's EM (when warranted), the applicant's engineer and a representative of the utility provider, shall attend this pre-construction meeting.
-Finally, the approved minutes of said pre-construction meeting shall be filed with the Town Clerk's Office prior to the CEO issuing the order to proceed. - C. The Final Pre-construction Meeting Minutes shall serve to further regulate the site's development and on-going operation of the solar PV system.
+Finally, the approved minutes of said pre-construction meeting shall be filed with the Town Clerk's Office prior to the CEO issuing the order to proceed. - C. The Final Pre-construction Meeting Minutes shall serve to further regulate the site's development and on-going operation of the large-scale ground-mounted solar PV system.